Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - F.name: us_dlist_sb_setptr
 - Cycles: 250
 - Param0: Display list column to use
-- Param1: Y position to start at (must be either 0 - 199 or 0 - 399)
+- Param1: Y position to start at (must be 0 - 399)
-- Ret.X3: Display list line size in bit units (128 / 256 / 512 / 1024 / 2048)
+- Ret.X3: Display list line size in bit units (128 / 256 / 512 / 1024)

-Wrapper for us_dlist_setptr using the current Display List Definition & Process flags register contents.
+Wrapper for us_dlist_setptr using the current Display List Definition register contents.

 0xE046: Add graphics component to display list